cdl-geneseo/geneseo-dictionary/R/Randy.md

 # Randy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Randy

 Created by  Unknown User (gmm6), last modified by  Unknown User (afl1) on Nov 20, 2012

 (adj.)
 Having a strong desire for sex.
 This phrase is not specific to Geneseo.
 Similar definitions can be found in the Urban Dictionary.
 Martinelli, N-R, 2010. (obsolete 2012).